The-going/evlproject/content/dovetail/altsched.md

    * the handler is guaranteed to run on the CPU from which the request was issued.
-Because the in-band work will wait until the out-of-band activity quiesces on that CPU, this in turn ensures that all other operations we have to carry out from the out-of-band stage for preparing the migration are done before the task is woken up eventually.
+Because the in-band work will wait until the out-of-band activity quiesces on that CPU, this in turn ensures all other operations we have to carry out from the out-of-band stage for preparing the migration are done before the task is woken up eventually.